SanketGhorpade1999/SankyGhorpade/README.md

 - 👋 Hi, I’m @SankyGhorpade
-- 👀 I’m interested in MERN Stack Front-End Developer and Cloud Developer
+- 👀 I’m interested in MERN Stack Developer and Java Backend Developer
 - 🌱 I’m currently learning IT Engineering BE
-- 💞️ I’m looking to collaborate on Cloud Engineering
+- 💞️ I’m looking to collaborate on Software projects
 - 📫 How to reach me sanketghorpade11@gmail.com

 <!---